-Resending messages consumes bandwidth and increases latency and should be avoided at all times.

-An Ethernet error rate greater than 1 error per 1,000,000 bytes indicates that there is some problem with the Ethernet layer that should be investigated.
-(Use the command netstat(1) to find the error rate.)
+- Resending messages consumes bandwidth and increases latency and should be avoided at all times. - An Ethernet error rate greater than 1 error per 1,000,000 bytes indicates that there is some problem with the Ethernet layer that should be investigated.
+(Use the command netstat(1) or ip(1)to find the error rate.)

-4.2.3.4 Device interface
+3.2.3.4 Device interface (Solaris)